thefinnlab/psyanim-docs/entities_and_components.md

 This class essentially plugins into Phaser's sprite `setOnCollide()` method and then, any time a physics body collides with the entity this component is attached to, we check to see if it's the player.

-If it is the player, we emit a `collected` event to anyone who is listening and then calls `destroy()` on the entity it's attached to, which is the expected behavior for an item the player can 'pickup' or 'collect'.
+If it is the player, we emit a `collected` event to anyone who is listening and then call `destroy()` on the entity it's attached to, which is the expected behavior for an item the player can 'pickup' or 'collect'.

 Now open up `MyLevel1.js`, `MyLevel2.js`, and `MyLevel3.js` and add the following import at the top of each file: